Wind Assisted ships Retrofit Market Soars as Shipping Industry Embraces Sustainable Solutions

 The primary technologies utilized in wind-assisted propulsion include:

-Rotor Sails: These cylindrical sails harnessing wind energy to propel the vessel, accounting for 54% of installed systems.
+• Rotor Sails: These cylindrical sails harness wind energy to propel the vessel, accounting for 54% of installed systems.

 Regulatory Drivers

 The push for wind-assisted propulsion is also fueled by economic incentives tied to compliance with international regulations.
-The Energy Efficiency Design Index (EEDI) and the Efficiency Existing Ship Index (EEXI) are among the frameworks encouraging the adoption of cleaner technologies.
+The Energy Efficiency Design Index (EEDI) and the Existing Ship Efficiency Index (EEXI) are among the frameworks that encourage the adoption of cleaner technologies.
 WAPS can significantly improve a vessel’s Carbon Intensity Indicator (CII) ratings by reducing fuel consumption, making them an attractive option for shipowners.

 Future Outlook

-As the industry progresses, DNV has taken the lead in setting standards for WAPS.
+As the industry progresses, DNV has taken the lead in setting WAPS standards.
 The first class notation for ships using these systems was released in 2019, with updates to the certification standards anticipated in 2025.
 This ongoing progress will likely boost the credibility and adoption of wind propulsion technologies in the maritime sector.

 In summary, the wind-assist retrofit market is poised for rapid growth, fueled by technological advancements, regulatory compliance, and a shared commitment to sustainability.
 As the shipping industry adopts these innovations, the future of maritime transport appears increasingly green and efficient.